alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 Intro to bugs in prod Data to loses with bugs Objective

+Mariner 1 spacecraft
+An investigation revealed the cause to be a very simple software error.
+A hyphen was omitted in a line of code, which meant that incorrect guidance signals were sent to the spacecraft.
+The overall cost of the omission was reported to be more than $18 million at the time (about $169 million in today’s world).

 ## Prevent bugs with Unit Test

 One of the preventions to discovery bugs in production is use unit test.
 A unit test need to be simple and test only one